NivenT/nivent.github.io/_posts/blog/2017-01-03-surreal-numbers.md

 \omega^{\omega^{\omega^{\omega^{\omega^{\omega^{\omega^{\omega^\omega}}}}}}}
 \end{align*}$$

-The amazing thing about this is not that these are actual constructible numbers, but they these are well-behaved numbers.
+The amazing thing about this is not that these are actual constructible numbers, but that these are well-behaved numbers.
 Most notions of doing arithmetic with infinity that you come across either don't work very well or are very limited.
-Here, you have infinities and infinitesimals interacting just like any pair of numbers.
+Here, you have infinities and infinitesimals behaving just like any other numbers.
 Everything is legitimate and well-definied, and the whole thing forms an ordered field!
 You can pick any two of the numbers above, and one is larger than the other, and that order is well-behaved.
 It plays nice with multiplication and addition and many other operations.
 Not only that, but you can do more than just arithmetic with surreal numbers.
 In his book [On Numbers and Games](https://www.amazon.com/Numbers-Games-John-H-Conway/dp/1568811276), Conway takes the theory of surreals much farther than I touched on in this post.
 He studies [^19] analysis, algebra, and number theory of surreals.

 # There's More
 Unfortunately, this post got really long, really fast, and so I was not able to talk about everything I wanted to.
 In particular, I didn't even touch on what's maybe the most surprising property of surreal numbers: how they were discovered.
 [Conway](https://www.wikiwand.com/en/John_Horton_Conway) originally discovered surreal numbers while studying the board game [Go](https://www.wikiwand.com/en/Go_(game)).
 He found a way to represent Go positions as sums of smaller games, and evenetually realized that the games he was studying behaved like numbers.
 What I called a surreal number form in the beginning is more appropriately dubbed a Game.
 Games in general share many of the properties of surreal numbers (which are just a subclass of games), and there are many interesting games that are not well-formed.
 This post is too long as is to go into the details, but if you want learn more about the connection between surreal numbers and games, I recommend [Winning Ways for Your Mathematical Plays](https://www.amazon.com/Winning-Ways-Your-Mathematical-Plays/dp/1568811306).

-In you just want more practise with surreals, Knuth has a [nice book](https://www.amazon.com/Surreal-Numbers-Donald-Knuth/dp/0201038129) about them, told from the perspective of two people stranded on an island who find a rock with a couple definitions, and find they have way too much free time.
+In you just want more practice with surreals, Knuth has a [nice book](https://www.amazon.com/Surreal-Numbers-Donald-Knuth/dp/0201038129) about them, told from the perspective of two people stranded on an island who find a rock with a couple definitions, and find they have way too much free time.

 [^1]: We'll see later in this post that this number is 0.
 Technically, we can call this whatever we want.
 We'll see that we want to call it 0
 [^2]: The upside-down A means "for all".
 There's also a backwards E that means "there exists"